 On July 12, 2001, the first of several purported securities class action lawsuits was filed in the United States District Court for the Southern District of New York against certain underwriters involved in Overture's initial public offering, Overture, and certain of Overture's current and former officers and directors.
 The Court consolidated the cases against Overture.
-Plaintiffs allege, among other things, violations of the Securities Act of 1933 and the Securities Exchange Act of 1934 involving undisclosed compensation to the underwriters, and improper practices by the underwriters, and seek unspecified damages.
+Plaintiffs allege, among other things, violations of the Securities Act of 1933 and the Securities Exchange Act of 1934 involving undisclosed compensation to the underwriters and improper practices by the underwriters, and seek unspecified damages.
 Similar complaints were filed in the same court against numerous public companies that conducted initial public offerings of their common stock since the mid-1990s.
 All of these lawsuits were consolidated for pretrial purposes before Judge Shira Scheindlin.
 On April 19, 2002, plaintiffs filed an amended complaint, alleging Rule 10b-5 claims of fraud.
 On July 15, 2002, the issuers filed a motion to dismiss for failure to comply with applicable pleading standards.
 On October 8, 2002, the Court entered an Order of Dismissal as to all of the individual defendants in the Overture IPO litigation, without prejudice.
 On February 19, 2003, the Court denied the motion to dismiss the Rule 10b-5 claims against certain defendants, including Overture.
-On August 31, 2005, the Court entered an order confirming its preliminary approval of a settlement proposal made by plaintiffs, which includes settlement of, and release of claims against, the issuer defendants, including Overture.
-A hearing on the fairness of the settlement to the shareholder class is currently set for April 24, 2006.
-If the settlement does not occur, and litigation against Overture continues, Yahoo! and Overture believe that Overture has meritorious defenses to liability and damages and will continue to defend the case vigorously.
+On August 31, 2005, the Court entered an order confirming its preliminary approval of a settlement proposal made by plaintiffs, which includes settlement of, and release of claims against Overture continues, Yahoo! and Overture believe that Overture has meritorious defenses to liability and damages and will continue to defend the case vigorously.